- What are cookies and similar technologies?

 Functional.
 We use functional cookies to provide a personalized experience to visitors to our website, including your preferred language or the region that you are in.

 Advertising.
-We and our third-party advertising partners use these cookies to collect information about how you use our website and use that information to serve online ads that may be relevant to your interests.
+We, our service providers, and our third-party advertising partners use these cookies to collect information about how you use our website and use that information to serve online ads or other marketing and advertising that may be relevant to your interests.
 Please find examples of the third-party advertising cookies we use and links to their platform opt-out pages in the following section.